sovrin-foundation/protocol/protocol.md

 ### Revoking Sub-Protocol
 Revocations are accomplished with a Ledger write to the Revocation Registry.
 The Issuer should also communicate with the Credential holder directly that their Credential was revoked using a CRED_NOTICE message.

-## Agents
-Agents are dedicated to supporting one *Owner* (person or organization), which is perpendicular to modern web infrastructure and horizontal architectures in general.
-An agent is aligned to one and only one Owner, and everything it does is in direct support of that one Owner.

-Agents come in two basic flavors: (1) Edge Agents and (2) Cloud Agents.

-### Edge Agents
-An owner's Edge Agents, also known as Local Agents, are Sovrin-aware code (perhaps in the form of an SDK) running on a device in direct control of the owner.
-Devices include mobile phones, tablets, PCs, and servers controlled by enterprises.

-### Cloud Agents
-An owner's Cloud Agents are any of its agents running on hardware physically controlled by another party.

 ## An independent protocol for Self-Sovereign Identity
 Any public ledger that is capable of storing and maintaining the core Public Objects (DIDs/DID docs, Schema, Credential Defs, Revocation Registries, and Anchors) could provide the Public Ledger requirements of the protocol, as long as the consumers of those objects trusted that particular ledger.